MattPinder/MastersProject/README.md

 The first of the two _6 blast jobs is STILL running...
 Still running, but some results have already been printed to the output file

-Considering how long the _6 blast is taking for 5%, 10% job has been deleted; 5% results so far aren't promising, in any case...
+Considering how long the sample 6 blast is taking for 5%, 10% job has been deleted; 5% results so far aren't promising, in any case...
 __Current hypothesis:__ Species of Sulfitobacter, however this contradicts the results found in the 16S analysis (_1 WAS predicted to be Sulfitobacter, however...)